Factbox: Auto, other industries' manufacturing presence in Mexico

-(Reuters) - U.S. President Donald Trump said on Thursday a tariff of 5% would be imposed on all goods coming from Mexico, increasing gradually each month until reaching 25% on Oct.
+(Reuters) - U.S. President Donald Trump said on Thursday a tariff of 5% would be imposed on all goods coming from Mexico, increasing gradually each month until it reaches 25% on Oct.
 1, unless Mexico takes immediate action to curb illegal immigration.

+Such a move would likely hit a number of global firms, with those in the auto industry looking particularly vulnerable.

 Below are Mexican production and export figures for automakers in 2018, supplied by the Mexican Automotive Industry Association, and for companies in other industries which have a manufacturing presence in the country.